sebapian/fergus-technical/README.md

 - npm run dev to start running the server.
 - Server route is located at localhost:3000/

-### To reset database, do the following in CLI:
-- npm run knex migrate:latest
-- npm run knex seed:run

 ### Page Tip:
 - Click on Dashboard option in Nav bar to return back to home job page
 - Other options in top nav bar does not work